Gilgeous-Alexander helps Thunder dispatch Pelicans

 JJ Redick scored 17 points for the Pelicans.
 The Thunder led most of the way in the matinee, but New Orleans kept it close throughout.
 Redick's 3-pointer midway through the fourth quarter pulled the Pelicans to within three points but they couldn't get closer.

 Noel's rim protection contributed to a solid defensive effort.
 The Thunder held the Pelicans to just 42.6 percent shooting from the floor.
-The difference for Oklahoma City was a 40.5 (15-of-37) 3-point percentage.
-Gallinari went 4-of-6 from deep, Gilgeous-Alexander went 3-of-5, and Chris Paul also hit 3-of-5 en route to 15 points.
+The difference for Oklahoma City was a 40.5 (15-for-37) 3-point percentage.
+Gallinari went 4 of 6 from deep, Gilgeous-Alexander went 3 of 5, and Chris Paul also hit 3 of 5 en route to 15 points.
 Paul also had nine assists.

 Bazley's three 3-pointers powered his best effort of the season.
-He scored 13 points combined in his previous five999 appearances. --Field Level Media
+He scored 13 points combined in his previous five appearances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)